 - Complete and submit the Confidential Student Disclosure and Accommodations Request Form.

-- Along with the above-mentioned Disclosure form, provide documentation of a medical assessment and/or psycho-educational evaluation completed in the last three (3) years.
-Documentation for a psychological disorder must be current within the last twelve (12) months.
+- Along with the above-mentioned Disclosure form, provide recent documentation of a medical assessment and/or psycho-educational evaluation.
+Documentation for a psychological disorder should be current within the last twelve (12) months.

-- Documentation must define the disability according to professional standards, list the recommended accommodations, and explain the rationale for those accommodations with regard to the student’s specific disability.
+- Documentation should explain the rationale for those accommodations with regard to the student’s specific situation

 - Accommodations related to coursework and classroom environments are determined on a case-by-case basis.
 Common accommodations include extended time on tests, a distraction-reduced testing environment, and minor modifications to methods of testing.
 The College does not provide prescribed devices, readers for personal use or study, or any specialized academic tutoring beyond that available to all students.
 It is recommended that students who are non-ambulatory or whose mobility is severely restricted should visit the campus and consider the appropriateness of the physical facilities before applying to the College.
 The College is not responsible for providing personal care attendants.